 If any portion of your program will be offered in German, you will likely have to supply proof of your language proficiency.
 The two most popular tests are the DSH and the TestDaF.
 The DSH is only offered in Germany, but the TestDaF can be written on select dates and in select cities in the US.
 Check with the university you’re applying to to be sure which certificates they accept and the necessary score for admission to the program.

 Some degree programs in Germany have restricted admissions, or what is referred to as a numerus clausus or simply NC.
 This means there are a limited number of spots in the program and that admittance will be largely dependent on the student’s GPA.
 Some programs will have a required minimum GPA, others will give the select spots to the applicants with the strongest GPA, such that the minimum can change depending on the strength of the applications.
 Be sure to check with the International Office if your planned program is restricted in this way, as it may make a difference in your application decisions.

 But don’t fret yet – the bulk of degree programs in Germany are unrestricted and anyone with a passing GPA is generally accepted.
 Restricted programs are primarily found in the fields of medicine and law.

-In order to study in Germany you will need a visa, but it’s one of the final steps – you must first be accepted in order to apply for the visa.
-For both American and Canadian citizens, there is an option to enter Germany without a visa and apply for the visa from within the country, as long as you have submitted the application and received your visa within the 90 day visa-free tourist period.
-For current information and the status for other countries, please see the Website of the Auswärtiges Amt, the German State Department.
+In order to study in Germany, you will need a visa, but it’s one of the final steps – you must first be accepted in order to apply for the visa.
+For both American and Canadian citizens, there is an option to enter Germany without a visa and apply for the visa from within the country, as long as you have submitted the application and received your visa within the 90 days visa-free tourist period.
 Though it may differ for individual circumstances, in general you will need:

 • Completed application form

-• Proof of finances for full length of visa
+• Proof of finances for the full length of visa

 • Proof of insurance